 More From Family Vacation Critic:

-5 Frugal (or Free) Experiences in Disney World
+5 Free Things To Do in Disney World

 7 Unique Experiences Around Disney World - No Passes Required